 Aquatic Sciences Emphasis (optional)

 The Master of Science in biology includes an optional aquatic sciences emphasis.
-Candidates choosing this optional emphasis have the same admissions criteria and degree requirements as other M.S. students, but will focus their course work, thesis, project, and internship activities in an area related to research, management, conservation, or protection of aquatic resources.
-Students in this emphasis will develop interdisciplinary studies involving CLAS faculty as well as other collaborating agencies and entities in the west Michigan area.
-Students in this emphasis will have opportunities to work with faculty and conduct research at the Annis Water Resources Institute located in Muskegon, as well as at the Allendale Campus of Grand Valley State University.
+Candidates choosing this optional emphasis have the same admissions criteria and degree requirements as other M.S. students, but will focus their coursework, thesis, project, and internship activities in an area related to research, management, conservation, or protection of aquatic resources.
+Students in this emphasis will develop interdisciplinary studies involving CLAS faculty as well as other collaborating agencies and entities in the West Michigan area.
+Students in this emphasis will have opportunities to work with faculty and conduct research at the Annis Water Resources Institute located in Muskegon, as well as at Grand Valley State University's Allendale campus.

 Departmental Contact: Biology Department graduate program coordinator, 3300a Kindschi Hall of Science, Biology Department at Grand Valley State University, Allendale, Michigan, 49401-9403.
 Telephone (616) 331-2470.